MyBrain-Technologies/Research.TriggerBoxTester/README.md

 # Research.TriggerBoxTester
 A simple Python application built in with PyQT5 to test the TriggerBox developed by myBrainTechnologies.
+The tool can be locally installed and run using Python on any OS, or through an executable available on the [release page](https://github.com/mbt-michele-r/Research.TriggerBoxTester/releases) (Windows only).
+> **Warning**
+> To access the serial ports of your system you need admin privileges.

+## Usage
+The tool assumes that you have access to MBT Acquisier App, with a protocol allowing activations (triggers) and a Melomind/QPlus device.
+Futhermore, the MBT TriggerBox should be connected to both the PC and the Melomind/QPlus device.
+To test the trigger:
+- Open MBT TriggerBox Tester
+- Select a Serial Port (On Windows it will be name COM + a number, on Unix systems it will be named ttyUSB + a number)
+- Select an encoding (UTF-8 is the standard we use in myBrainTechnologies)
+- Write some characters to be encoded
+- Click on "Send Triggers)
+There are some customizable options such as looping the sequence of triggers (still experimental and unstable) and setting the time delay between triggers (min 1 second, max 10 seconds).

 ## Prerequisites
 Python 3.6 or higher